kidGodzilla/Crawlsane/readme.md

 Crawlsane
 ================

-Crawlsane is a project aimed at crawling external resources, in particular Massive Open Online Courses (MOOCs).
+Crawlsane is a project aimed at crawling external resources to retrieve general meta-information and thumbnails.

+This project is developed mainly with MOOC's and online courses in mind.
 There is however nothing preventing Crawlsane to be extended and modified to be used elsewhere.

- It heavily takes use of Ryan McCue's brilliant Requests library.